Program overview

 Program structure

-• Uniform Requirement: Students are required to wear a Seneca branded uniform during on-campus classes, which must be purchased separately.
+• Uniform Requirement: Mandatory Seneca branded uniform for on-campus classes, to be purchased at an additional cost

 Featured Experiences

-• Industry Partnerships: Collaborations with major airlines like WestJet and Cathay Pacific, offering students valuable insights and networking opportunities.
+• Industry Partnerships: Collaborations with major airlines like WestJet and Cathay Pacific for field placements.

 Career Options

-Graduates of the Flight Services – Operations & Cabin Management program can explore a variety of career options within the airline industry.
-Some potential job roles include:
+Graduates of the Flight Services – Operations & Cabin Management program can explore a variety of career opportunities in the airline industry, including:

-• Flight Attendant: Responsible for ensuring passenger safety and comfort during flights, managing in-flight services, and handling emergencies.
+• Flight Attendant: Responsible for passenger safety and comfort during flights.

-• In-Charge Flight Attendant: Leads the cabin crew, oversees in-flight operations, and ensures compliance with safety regulations.
+• In-Charge Flight Attendant: Oversees the cabin crew and ensures compliance with safety regulations.

-• Check-in/Gate Agent: Assists passengers with check-in procedures, manages boarding processes, and addresses customer inquiries.
+• Check-in/Gate Agent: Assists passengers with check-in procedures and boarding processes.

-• Airline Concierge: Provides personalized services to passengers, enhancing their travel experience and addressing special requests.
+• Airline Concierge: Provides personalized services to enhance the travel experience for passengers.

-• Airport Ground Agent: Manages ground operations, including baggage handling, aircraft servicing, and customer assistance.
+• Airport Ground Agent: Facilitates ground operations, including baggage handling and customer service.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.